Aniket43210/my-gemini-project/README.md

 - **Scalable**: Fast prediction with ensemble methods
 - **Robust**: Handles missing data and edge cases
 - **Production-Ready**: Comprehensive error handling and validation

+## ⚠️ Important Note on Performance Discrepancy

+The model performance metrics (Accuracy and Categories) presented in this `README.md` reflect the results obtained with the current `synthetic_career_data.json` (1,050 samples across 21 careers).
+These figures may differ significantly from the original project's stated performance, which was likely based on a larger dataset (e.g., 3,600 samples across 15 careers) and different career-to-category mappings.

+Achieving higher accuracies, as seen in some previous versions of this project, would typically require:
+- A larger and more diverse dataset.
+- A dataset with a different distribution of careers, potentially fewer careers with more samples per career.
+- Further hyperparameter tuning with more extensive search spaces and trials.

 ---